 Well, hello there!
 My name is Michelle, and I am a self-taught baker that loves, loves, loves pizza.
-I have had so much fun baking pizzas the last few years, and I’m here to share my findings with you today about how long to let pizza dough rise.
+I have had so much fun baking pizzas over the last few years, and I’m here to share my findings with you today about how long to let pizza dough rise.

 Who’s ready to learn about rising pizza?

-How Long to Let Pizza Dough Rise
+How Long Should Pizza Dough Rise

 The fun thing about pizza dough is there really isn’t a right or a wrong answer when it comes to proofing.
 You can make the process as quick or as slow as you’d like.
 A slower rise will create an airier and flavor-packed crust, though, so it is desired to go the slow route.